+Building The Urban Spine and Core

-Key Recommendations: Informing the 10 Strategies RECONCEPTUALIZE the blocks around the McCullough Street train station to take advantage of the proposed extension of East McCullough Drive to connect to Shopping Center Drive near University City Boulevard.
-This investment provides uch needed connectivity links the blocks around the station to become the activity hub of the district.
-University City Plan (1983); JW Clay Station Area Plan (2016) 2 RECONFIGURE and reconstruct the old "suburban pattern" of car-dominated streets and "superblocks" to create and capture more development value in redeveloped, "walkable" urban blocks, with new connecting streets laid out in a grid network.
-University City Plan (1983); JW Clay Station Area Plan (2016) EXTEND Ikea Boulevard to align with University Park Executive Drive as it crosses WT.
-Harris Boulevard.
-University City Plan (1983); JW Clay Station Area Plan (2016) RECONSTRUCT the curved portion of University Executive Park Drive into a broadly rectilinear grid with connected cross streets to make walkable blocks between North Tryon Street and the extended Ikea Boulevard.
-University City Area Plan (2015) ENCOURAGE and support the redevelopment of older commercial and residential sites within 1/4 mile of the McCullough Station into new mixed-use developments with a variety of housing types.
-JW Clay Station Area Plan (2016) 6 ACTIVATE the street frontages of the older and adaptively reused commercial buildings that remain by infilling with pedestrian-oriented outparcel developments as land becomes available through reduced parking demands.
-University City Strategic Vision (2020); JW Clay Station Area Plan (2016) 7 EXPERIMENT with temporary projects like creating an informal public space in the open area at the intersection of McCullough Drive and Ikea Boulevard.
+1 RECONCEPTUALIZE the blocks around the McCullough Street train station to take advantage of the proposed extension of East McCullough Drive to connect to Shopping Center Drive near University City Boulevard.
+This investment provides much needed connectivity and links the blocks around the station to become the activity hub of the district.

+University City Plan (1983); JW Clay Station Area Plan (2016)

+- 2 RECONFIGURE and reconstruct the old "suburban pattern" of car-dominated streets and "superblocks" to create and capture more development value in redeveloped, "walkable" urban blocks, with new connecting streets laid out in a grid network.

+University City Plan (1983); JW Clay Station Area Plan (2016) - 3 EXTEND Ikea Boulevard to align with University Park Executive Drive as it crosses WT Harris Boulevard.
+University City Plan (1983); JW Clay Station Area Plan (2016) - 4 RECONSTRUCT the curved portion of University Executive Park Drive into a broadly rectilinear grid with connected cross streets to make walkable blocks between North Tryon Street and the extended Ikea Boulevard.
+University City Area Plan (2015) - 5 ENCOURAGE and support the redevelopment of older commercial and residential sites within 1/4 mile of the McCullough Station into new mixed-use developments with a variety of housing types.

+JW Clay Station Area Plan (2016) - 6 ACTIVATE the street frontages of the older and adaptively reused commercial buildings that remain by infilling with pedestrian-oriented outparcel developments as land becomes available through reduced parking demands.

+University City Strategic Vision (2020); JW Clay Station Area Plan (2016)

+- 7 EXPERIMENT with temporary projects like creating an informal public space in the open area at the intersection of McCullough Drive and Ikea Boulevard.
 Initiate low cost, high impact ways to activate this space and encourage nearby office workers and residents to use it (see opposite page).
-University City Area Plan (2015); JW Clay Station Area Plan (2016) EXPAND University City's "green" infrastructure.
+University City Area Plan (2015); JW Clay Station Area Plan (2016) - 8 EXPAND University City's "green" infrastructure.
 Create a new neighborhood park at the focal intersection of McCullough Drive and Ikea Boulevard.
 Link this new park with existing and preserved tree-save and landscape areas through the district to create a new linear park as a recreation and transit option for residents and workers.
-University City Strategic Vision (2020) 8 THE GREENBELT COMMUNITY ASSET 14.41 Miles of continuous greenway in University City 51% M Charlotteans would like to bike more 46% of Mecklenburg County residents visit parks at least once a month 62% do not think it's currently easy to bicycle in Charlotte L

-Ruth G. Shaw Trail on Toby Creek GREENWAY

-University City Blvd. at UNC CHARLOTTE
+University City Strategic Vision (2020)

-ZERO

-Parks are in University City despite its significant growth

 The Greenbelt: East-West Axis